-Reason for Change in Total One-Time Cost of Pr oject, if applicable: Scope of Contractor/Offeror's Involvement in this project: Number of employees Contractor/Offeror staffed for this project: Original Value of Contractor/Offeror's Contract: Actual Total Contract Value: Reason(s) for Change in Value: Estimated Start & Completion Dates: From: Click here to enter a date.
+Reason for Change in Total One-Time Cost of Pro oject, if applicable: Scope of Contractor/Offeror's Involvement in this project: Number of employees Contractor/Offeror staffed for this project: Original Value of Contractor/Offeror's Contract: Actual Total Contract Value: le: Reason(s) for Change in Value: Estimated Start & Completion Dates: From: Click here to enter a date.
 To: Click here to enter a date.
 Actual Start & Completion Dates: From: Click here to enter a date.
 To: Click here to enter a date.
-Actual Start & Completion Dates: From: Reason(s) for Difference Between Estimated and enter a date.
-To:
+Reason(s) for Difference Between Estimated and Actual Dates: